 More information on programs at Melbourne Law School:

 At CREEL we are proud to have hosted academics from around the world who share our passion and interests in Resources, Energy and Environmental Law.
 Affiliations with our Alumni are far ranging and we value the contributions of our members.
-And CREEL continues to host world class seminars in 2016.
+See our Upcoming Events.

 Is Damming Australia's North Sustainable?
 An interview with Erin O'Donnell